 Day 5: First, we drive to an extinct volcanic crater at about 600m altitude.
 Once there, you quickly realize that you are on a “Touritour”.
 Buses and cars jostle on the car park.
 Next, we go to a tax-free shop for clothing and then on to a miniature boat manufacturer.

 Both of these things are also touristic things, but in the factory one could watch how the boats are made.
 Next are the Indian temples.
 These are also very different than expected.
 Rather kitschy, colorful and modern.
 Everything looks like plastic.

 But our guide Devendra – himself Indian – assures us that it’s “real” and that over half a million pilgrims come there once a year.
 Unfortunately, it rains (we are literally in the rainforest) and so you can not really enjoy it.

 Next up is our daily highlight.
 Ziplining on the 1.5km long route.
 But it’s raining and fog is rising, so we decide to skip that and go for “real” Mauritian Style food.
 On the way, we see a monkey, strategically placed on the Temple Street, getting its food from the pilgrims.

-And that was one of these moments when I was angry with myself to have left the 150-600 telezoom in the hotel room and that I only had the optically weak Nikon 70-300mm with me.
-If somebody wants to drive to the 7 colored hills and take a picture of fruit bats, be sure to pack something bigger.
+That was one of these moments when I was angry with myself to have left the 150-600 telezoom in the hotel room and that I only had the optically weak Nikon 70-300mm with me.
+If somebody wants to drive to the 7 colored hills and take a picture of fruit bats, be sure to pack the strongest Tele-lens you have.

 The 7 Colored Hills are volcanic soils that glow in the sunlight of the afternoon in all colors, nice, but nothing more.